Vice-Chancellor's Ancora Imparo Leadership Program

 You will have the opportunity to opt into a service learning project.
 Working in a multi-disciplinary team of five students, you'll partner with and solve a real-world problem for a community organisation.

-Surrounded by family and your Ancora Imparo friends, a senior University staff member will present you with your completion certificate.
+Surrounded by family and your Ancora Imparo friends, a senior University staff member will present you with your completion certificate at the end of the program.

 On completion of the program, you will have had the opportunity to develop: